adamcharnock/django-skeleton/docs/running_locally.md

 Now run foreman to start the development server, celery, and the docs server:

     $ foreman start
+    # OR, using the alias setup in postactivate, simply:
+    $ run

 And you should be good to go!
 You can now access: